DarthTimothee/netvlad-reproduced/index.md

 ### Recall@N accuracy

-In order to be able to evaluate the proposed network we need a way to measure its accuracy.
-To this end the recall@N accuracy is proposed.
+In order to be able to evaluate a network we need a way to measure its accuracy.
+To this end the recall@N accuracy is used.
 In this particular application, the recall@N accuracy is the percentage of queries for which at least one out of the top N results from the database (VLAD vectors with the smallest difference) is within 25 meters of the query image.

 ## Implementation